-Durham Diocese has joined this national planned giving scheme to help make giving easier and reduce the workload for parishes.
+Durham Diocese is part of the national planned giving scheme to help make giving easier and reduce the workload for parishes.

 The Parish Giving Scheme (PGS) is a UK based charity owned by participating dioceses.
 The Scheme enables church members to offer their gift using Direct Debit, the most secure and efficient method of giving.